na0ya/itunes-controller/README.md

 Usage
 -----------------

+First of all, you should start you iTunes application by your self.
+Then launch the sublimetext, or vice versa.
+Then you start the song whatever you want to transcript.

 You can get 2 hotkeys to controll iTunes.

  - Ctrl + Windows + right : FF with 15 secs